Tax Authority Audit Entrepreneur: What You Need to Know

 Frequently Asked Questions

-What should I do if I receive a letter from the Tax Authorities about an audit?
+What should I do if I disagree with the outcome of a tax audit?

 Need help with your bookkeeping?